RIO allows BCV to take an important step forward in the development of its operational ICS

 Named RIO – an acronym of its full description in French [contrôle et suivi des Risques et Incidents Opérationnels] – the solution was rolled out in production in spring 2018.

 Today RIO is successfully used by more than 350 managers to realize an average of 1,300 managerial controls per month.
 The controls are tracked at the Bank’s top management level and are the subject of periodic reports to its governing bodies.

 RIO enables BCV to sustain key developments in its operational control system and to address to growing expectations in this area.
 Implementing RIO has further strengthened the Bank’s risk management framework.

 Maxime Mermier – Head of Risk Management

-Data centralisation and management controls
+Data centralization and managerial controls

-Consolidated, dashboard-based results presentation provides a clear, virtually real-time view of the situation.
+Consolidated, dashboard-based results presentation provides a clear, near real-time view of the situation.
 The drill-down function delivers an evaluation of the situation at all levels of the bank, while the drill-through function gives rapid access to the detailed results of controls.